 – Bim Son Industrial Park – North Zone A, Lam Son Industrial Park, Cua Lo Industrial Park, Ha Vang Industrial Park, Gia Lach Industrial Park, North Dong Hoi Quang Binh Industrial Park, Quan Ngang Industrial Park, Tu Ha Industrial Park, Phong Thu Industrial Park, Hoa Cam 2 Industrial Park, Hoa Ninh Industrial Park, etc.

-Viet Nam Industrial zone in the South
+Viet Nam Industrial zones in the South

 – 183 industrial parks in 19 provinces and cities